4. King’s Sedgemoor Drain

 The drain was upgraded during the Second World War, to provide a backup water supply for an armaments factory at Puriton, and again in 1972, when the Sowy River flood relief channel was built.
 The drain has hosted the National Fishing Championships, as it is well-stocked with fish, and is also an important haven for birds.

-The fish in this drain is a vast piece of water containing some wonderful rewards for those putting in the effort.
+This drain is a vast piece of water containing some wonderful rewards for those putting in the effort.
 An early morning walk is a great way to start your pursuit.

 There are some large shoals of Bream where >100lb nets can be caught.
 Hard fighting Tench, Carp over 30lbs and Perch to almost 4lb.
 The Pike fishing can be prolific and Pike in the 10lb to 20 lbs bracket are there in reasonable numbers.